Spring Boot ResponseEntity

 When calling the first method, we can see the chosen 202 status code and the custom header value.

-In this tutorial, we have shown how to use ResponseEntity
+In this article we have shown how to use ResponseEntity